-“What other choices do I have?”
-Savan asked glancing up, anger brewing so deep inside him he could barely sit still.
-“I have nothing else to offer, you obviously planned the outcome of this situation, and I have no other choice but to accept your help.”
+“I don’t have another option, do I?”
+Savan asked, glancing up anger brewing so deep inside him he could barely sit still.
+“I have nothing to offer.
+You obviously planned the outcome of this situation, and I have no other choice but to accept your help.”

 “You’re right.
 You don’t have a choice.”

-“Because I need your cooperation, SarEr, I can’t have you fighting me every step of the way.
+“Because I need your cooperation, SarEr.
+I can’t have you fighting me every step of the way.
 We have a few hours to go together, and a compliant prisoner is better than a fighting one.
 You look terrible already.”

-“Thanks to your guards, they roughed me up because I asked a simple question.”
+“Thanks to your guards.
+They roughed me up because I asked a simple question.”

 “From what I hear, they are just as roughed up.”

 “What do you want to do with me?
-And who the hell are you anyway?
+And who are you anyway?
 How do you know my name and Jiro?”